php-school/learn-you-php/exercises/hello-world/problem/problem.md

 echo "text";
 ```

 The first line tells the PHP to interpret the code following it.
 It is required before any PHP code is written.
-Read more here: [http://php.net/manual/en/language.basic-syntax.phptags.php]()
+Read more here:  {{ doc 'class basics' en language.basic-syntax.phptags.php }}
 The second line is the instruction to print out some text.

 {{ cli }}